hlomphosibeko/lins-api/README.md

 ![deployed](readme.docs/deployed.png)

-### Creating a new React app in an existing DRF workspace
+### Creating a new React app in an existing LINS workspace
 * How I started a React Project inside the *LINS* project:
     - Inside the workspace, I created a directory called *frontend* in the terminal

     ![frontend-folder](readme.docs/frontend-folder.png)
     - From inside the frontend directory, I ran the following command to create a new React app and installed the working dependencies that will be needed
     ![command](readme.docs/command.png)